docker/docs/contribute/style/grammar.md

 - Column and row headers in tables
 - Links
 - Sentences (of course)
-- Anything in the Ul including navigation labels, buttons, headings
+- Anything in the UI including navigation labels, buttons, headings

 ### Best practice

 - As a general rule, it's best to avoid the use of ALL CAPITALS in most content types.
 They are more difficult to scan and take up more space.
 While all caps can convey emphasis, they can also give the impression of shouting.
 - If a company name is all lowercase or all uppercase letters, follow their style, even at the beginning of sentences: DISH and bluecrux.
 When in doubt, check the company's website.
-- Use title case for Docker solutions : Docker Extensions, Docker Hub.
+- Use title case for Docker solutions: Docker Extensions, Docker Hub.
 - Capitalize a job title if it immediately precedes a name (Chief Executive Officer Scott Johnston).
-- Do not capitalize a job title that follows a name or is a generic reference (Scott Johnston, chief executive officer of Docker).
+- Don't capitalize a job title that follows a name or is a generic reference (Scott Johnston, chief executive officer of Docker).
 - Capitalize department names when you refer to the name of a department, but use lower case if you are talking about the field of work and not the actual department.
 - When referring to specific user interface text, like a button label or menu item, use the same capitalization that’s displayed in the user interface.